ortus-docs/docbox-docs/getting-started/annotating-your-code.md

 * The standalone block tags \(marked with the `@` symbol\) which describe specific meta-data
 * Also all core engine attributes to components, properties, functions and arguments will be documented automatically for you.

-For the full JavDoc spec click here: [https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html)
+For the full JavaDoc spec click here: [https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html)

 ## DocBox at the CFC Level